 The reservoir trail crosses a section of the reservoir that is highly important for certain species of over-wintering birds so access is restricted to the period between 1st March and 30th September.
 Gates accessing the grasslands at the Inlet car park and at the southern end of Pentrewaun woods will be closed and locked on 1st October to allow us to comply with the legal requirements set out by NRW in the SSSI Management Plan.
 Keys are available to bird watchers purchasing annual permits to allow access during the winter months.
 Please help us by observing this closure and not venturing into areas where wildfowl may suffer disturbance.

-During our open season please note that the northern gate is locked at 7pm daily
+During our open season please note that the northern gate is locked at 5.30pm daily.
+No vehicles are to be left in the car park after this time.

 The Llandegfedd Reservoir Trail has been developed in partnership with Monmouthshire CBC and Llanbadoc Community Council and you can download of the walkers map for the Llandegfedd trail here.